 Accommodation during covid-19

-Since 10 April 2020 following the coronavirus pandemic, DoucheFLUX, JES Sleep Inn and Les Gastrosophes have been collaborating in an original project, one that is rich in experience and certainly opens up new avenues.
-Around fifteen people, mostly women, are now staying in JES Sleep Inn and benefit from social support and a series of cultural, sportive, well-being and entertainment activities, as well as quality meals.
+Since April 2020, and in response to the coronavirus pandemic, DoucheFLUX has expanded its activities to include temporary accommodation.
+This is an original project, rich in experiences and one that certainly opens up new possibilities.
+Around fifteen people, mostly women, are housed in accommodation such as hostels or hotels, and benefit from social assistance and a series of cultural, sporting, well-being and entertainment activities, as well as quality meals.